Erie County Court Records

 Hours: Monday–Friday, 8:00 a.m.–4:00 p.m.

-Real estate property searches can also be conducted through the Erie County Auditor’s website.
+You can also run real estate property searches through the Erie County Auditor's website.

 Erie County Family Court Records

-Family-related matters in Erie County are distributed across the Domestic Relations Division and the Juvenile Division of the Court of Common Pleas.
+Family matters in Erie County are divided between the Domestic Relations Division and the Juvenile Division of the Court of Common Pleas.
 The Domestic Relations Division handles divorces, dissolutions, legal separations, annulments, and civil protection orders.
 The Juvenile Division adjudicates delinquency cases, abuse and neglect proceedings, paternity, custody, and child support matters.

 Domestic Relations Records

-The Clerk of Courts’ Domestic Relations Division maintains all family case files.
-Due to the sensitive nature of these proceedings, document images are not available through the PIC System.
-Case index information (party names, filing dates, docket entries) can be searched online, but to obtain copies of filed documents, individuals must visit the Clerk’s office at 323 Columbus Ave., First Floor, during regular business hours.
+The Clerk of Courts Domestic Relations Division keeps all family case files.
+Because of the sensitive nature of these proceedings, document images are not available through the PIC System.
+You can search case index information — party names, filing dates, and docket entries — online, but to get copies of filed documents you'll need to visit the Clerk's office at 323 Columbus Ave., First Floor, during regular business hours.

 Domestic Relations Filing Fees

 Standardized domestic relations forms are available through the Ohio Supreme Court forms page.
-Local rules governing practice in the Domestic Relations Division are published in the Erie County DR Local Rules.
+Local rules for practice in the Domestic Relations Division are published in the Erie County DR Local Rules.

 Juvenile Court